Articles

 Scenario 2: DevOps Automation (Terminal Bench 2: 82.4%)

-Terminal Bench 2 covers: - Analyzing system logs to diagnose service failures
+Terminal Bench 2 covers tasks like: - Analyzing system logs to diagnose service failures

 - Writing Bash or Python scripts to automate deployments